hyperledger/indy-hipe/text/dkms/dkms-v4.md

 2. Private keys used by the agent never leave the secure element.

 By default edge agents are always paired with a corresponding cloud agent due to the many DKMS operations that a cloud agent enables, including communications via the DKMS protocol to other edge and cloud agents.
 However this is not strictly necessary.
 As shown in Figure 1, edge agents could also communicate directly, peer-to-peer, via a protocol such as Bluetooth, NFC, or another mesh network protocol.
-Edge agents may also establish secure connections with cloud agents or with others using DID TLS.
+Edge agents may also establish secure connections with cloud agents or with others using DID Communication.

 ## 3.4.
 Verifiable Credentials